Sigmmma/c20/src/content/h3odst/h3odst-ek/readme.md

 # Changelog
 This changelog is focused on known notable modding-related changes and is not guaranteed to be complete.

+## July 2023 hotfix
+* The Invisibility equipment and Overshields now work as expected when added to campaign missions.

 ## July 2023
 * Add support for FSBs with custom names in MCC.
 * Fixed being unable to manipulate trigger volumes in Sapien.